• Recipes

 Notes

 • Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary.
-Data is calculated using computerized nutrition apps.

-• Leftover Irish stew will keep fresh in the fridge, in a covered container, for 3 days.
-Reheat in a pan, gently simmering for 2-3 minutes until piping hot.
-Extra veggie stock may need to be added if the stew has become very thick.
+• Reheat leftovers in a non-stick pot, gently simmering for 2-3 minutes until piping hot.
+Extra vegetable stock may need to be added if the stew has become very thick.

 • Enjoy leftovers for lunch the next day either served on toast or with a wedge of wholemeal crusty bread.